JaneAjodo/JaneAjodo/README.md

 # 👋 Hi, I'm Jane Ajodo

-I'm a **Data Scientist | Machine Learning Engineer | Data Analyst** with a passion for turning complex data into intelligent, automated solutions.
+I'm a **Data Analyst | Data Scientist | Machine Learning Engineer** with a passion for turning complex data into intelligent, automated solutions.
 I specialize in building explainable models, deploying ML solutions, and using AI to solve real-world problems.

 Welcome to my GitHub!
 This is where I showcase hands-on projects that apply machine learning, predictive modeling, and analytics to domains like customer insights, retail forecasting, and operational efficiency.